-Success rates vary for students with disabilities (depending on the disability) and student numbers are low so caution is exercised on the significance of the data.
-However, we continue to monitor closely the success rates of students with a disability to identify possible trends which may identify the need for a specific intervention.
+We will continue to monitor closely the success rates of students with a disability to identify possible trends which may identify the need for a specific intervention.
 Students in these groups report high levels of satisfaction with the support they receive during their studies.

-There is some evidence that male students are underperforming in terms of good degree classification, although their achievement rates are similar to females.
-We will continue to monitor the success rates of males to identify any persistent gaps.
+There is evidence that male students are not achieving their intended degrees at the same rate as their female peers as well as underperforming in terms of good degree classification.
+We will continue to monitor the success rates of males to identify any persistent gaps at academic school and programme level.